smartfog/fogflow/doc/en/source/introduction.rst

 FogFlow is able to orchestrate dynamic data processing flows over cloud & edges based on three types of contexts, including:

-- System context* available resources which are changing over time The resources in a cloud-edge environment are geo-distributed in nature and they are dynamically changing over time;
+- System context: available resources which are changing over time The resources in a cloud-edge environment are geo-distributed in nature and they are dynamically changing over time;
     As compared to cloud computing, resources in such a cloud-edge environment are more *heterogenous* and *dynamical*.